Bytecode VM

 Throwopcode triggers handler search via the chunk's exception table.
 Stack is restored to saved depth, error value pushed, PC jumps to handler.

-Entry points: VM::execute() takes a closure and EvalContext. eval_str() is a convenience that parses, compiles, and runs. compile_program() is the shared pipeline: Value AST → lower → resolve → compile → (Closure, Vec<Function>).
+Entry points: VM::execute() takes a closure and EvalContext. compile_program() is the pipeline for normal compilation: Value AST → lower → optimize → resolve → compile → CompiledProgram. compile_program_with_spans() adds span/source-file support for debug (DAP breakpoints).

 VM Optimizations